 The revived Start menu in Windows 10, introduced yet another way of organizing its contents.
-Although the traditional vertical list of programs have been revived, subfolders and programs are now sorted together in the list.
-Programs will of course still look more inviting than folders as they’ll be accompanied by their recognizable icons.
+Although the traditional vertical list of programs has been revived, subfolders and programs are now sorted together in the list.
+Programs will, of course, still look more inviting than folders as they’ll be accompanied by their recognizable icons.

 Searches for program shortcuts using Windows Search or Cortana in Windows 10 no longer match against the paths of the shortcuts’ containing folders.
 Meaning a search for “Movie Studio” will no longer match against “Sony Movie Studio/Studio 2014.lnk” in the Start menu.
 This change makes it harder to find software that haven’t yet stopped hiding their icons inside subfolders.